hvpachisia/chicago_transport_crime/README.md

 # Chicago Transport & Crime: An in-depth analysis

 ## Introduction
 Welcome to the Chicago Transport and Crime Analysis repository.
 This project brings together three comprehensive studies that analyze various aspects of transport and crime in Chicago.
-Each study is designed to showcase my different technical skills and tools, ranging from big data processing and machine learning to data visualization and interactive application development.
+Each study is designed to showcase different technical skills and tools, ranging from big data processing and machine learning to data visualization and interactive application development.

 ## Projects Overview

 1. UChicago Lyft Program Analysis

-Objective: To evaluate the impact of UChicago's free Lyft program on student travel behavior.
+- **Objective**: To evaluate the impact of UChicago's free Lyft program on student travel behavior.

-Technologies Used: Google Cloud Platform, PySpark, Python.
+- **Technologies Used**: GCP, PySpark, Big Data, Python.

-Key Skills: Big data processing, exploratory data analysis (EDA), supervised and unsupervised machine learning.
+- **Key Skills**: Big data processing, exploratory data analysis (EDA), supervised and unsupervised machine learning.

-2. UChicago Crime Analysis
+2. Chicago Crime Analysis

+- **Objective**: To analyze crime data across Chicago.

+- **Technologies Used**: PySpark, AWS.

+- **Key Skills**: Big data processing, cloud computing.

+3. Visualizing University of Chicago Crime and Campus Transportation

-Objective: To scrutinize crime in Hyde Park and campus transits.
+- **Objective**: To scrutinize crime in Hyde Park and campus transits.

-Technologies Used: R, RShiny.
+- **Technologies Used**: R, Data Visualization, RShiny.

-Key Skills: R programming, data visualization, interactive application development.
+- **Key Skills**: R programming, data visualization, interactive application development.

-3. Chicago Crime Analysis

-Objective: To analyze crime data across Chicago.

-Technologies Used: PySpark, AWS.

-Key Skills: Big data processing, cloud computing.

 ## Repository Structure
 The repository is organized to reflect the various stages of data analysis and skills demonstrated across the projects.
 Below is an overview of the main directories and their contents:

-- data_collection/: Scripts and tools for collecting and processing raw data for all projects.
+- ``data_collection/``: Scripts and tools for collecting and processing raw data for all projects.
-- eda/: Exploratory data analysis notebooks and scripts.
+- ``eda/``: Exploratory data analysis notebooks and scripts.
-- ml/: Machine learning models and scripts for both supervised and unsupervised learning.
+- ``ml/``: Machine learning models and scripts for both supervised and unsupervised learning.
-- data_viz/: Data visualization scripts and RShiny applications.
+- ``data_viz/``: Data visualization scripts and RShiny applications.
-- final_outputs/: Final reports, summaries, and key visualizations from each project.
+- ``final_outputs/``: Final reports, summaries, and key visualizations from each project.

 # Detailed Project Descriptions

 ## The UChicago Lyft Ride Smart Program: Effects on Ridesharing

-By Harsh Vardhan Pachisia, Abe Burton, Ridhi Purohit, and Rohit Kandala

 ### Business/Research Question